Localization

 About locales

-A locale (pronounced “low·kal”) is a combination of a user’s language and region.
+A locale is a combination of a user’s language and region.
 English is a language.
 English (US) is a locale.

-Your Userflow account contains a list of locales.
-These are the locales that you’ll be able to translate your content into.
-Notice that your subscription plan may have a limit on how many locales your account supports.
-If you need more, simply upgrade.
+Your Userflow account contains a list of locales for which you can translate your content.
+Please note that your subscription plan may have a limit on the number of locales your account supports.
+If you require additional locales, please contact our support team to inquire about upgrading.

-One of these locales will be your company’s default locale.
+One of the locales in the list will be your company’s default locale.
 If your company is primarily English-speaking, this could be English (US).

-Each piece of content (e.g. a flow) has a base locale, which indicates the language the content is built in.
+Each piece of content (for example, a flow) has a base locale, indicating the language used to create the content.
 New content defaults to using the default locale.
 To keep things simple, we recommend building all content in the same base locale.

 A piece of content can be translated by providing translations from the base locale to each of the other locales.